Shatanjay Sudha

 Define boundaries for curiosity without polluting the core portfolio.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me decide whether I should keep a small high-risk or experimental bucket separate from my long-term investing approach.
+Assess my situation and decide whether I should keep a small high-risk or experimental bucket separate from my long-term investing approach.

 - Country, currency, and tax context: